 Do you like your soap and shampoo to make a rich lather as you bathe?
 Can you expect the same with natural ingredients?

-Common Oxen, a brand well-known for their use of simple, yet rich, ingredients and natural materials in their products, says that making the move from regular soaps to those that are entirely natural and non-toxic requires a shift in expectations too.
+Making the move from regular soaps to those that are entirely natural and non-toxic requires a shift in expectations, too.
 For instance, natural soaps and shampoos tend to foam less.
-But, lack of foam does not necessarily mean that the soap cleanses less effectively.
+But lack of foam does not necessarily mean that the soap cleanses less effectively.
 In fact, this occurs only because the product is free from chemicals.

-Also, if you are used to taking a bath with a bar of soap, liquid soap which needs a good shake before use, might not appeal to you initially.
-But do you know that to solidify the ingredients, your store-bought soaps have used synthetic emulsifiers?
-So, what would you prefer, a good shake of bottled soap made with natural ingredients or use of synthetic emulsifiers to make bars?
+Also, if you are used to taking a bath with a bar of soap, liquid soap might not appeal to you initially.
+Herbal liquid soap also need a good shake before use.
+But do you know that to solidify the ingredients used in a soap, your store-bought soaps have used synthetic emulsifiers?
+So, what would you prefer?
+Bottled liquid soap made with natural ingredients or soaps that use synthetic emulsifiers?

 So, go ahead and make use of some of these natural organic ingredients for your baby's bath.
 After all, there's nothing as precious as your baby and her well-being!